Global classification of generic multi-vector fields of top degree: Nambu structures

-The Fundamental Identity for $r>2$ is of a more restrictive nature than one would expect from the case $r=2$, when it reduces to the usual Jacobi identity: if $r>2$ besides requiring the fulfilment of a system of first order quadratic partial differential equations, the coefficients \emph{must also} satisfy certain system of quadratic algebraic equations.
-For example, for a constant $r$-vector field ($M$ a vector space) the system involving first derivatives is automatically satisfied, while the algebraic relations are non-trivial, and in fact coincide with the well-known Pl\"ucker equations.
+The Fundamental Identity for $r>2$ is of a more restrictive nature than the case $r=2$, where it reduces to the usual Jacobi identity: if $r>2$ besides requiring the fulfilment of a system of first order quadratic partial differential equations, the coefficients \emph{must also} satisfy certain system of quadratic algebraic equations.
+For example, for a locally constant $r$-vector field the system involving first derivatives is automatically satisfied, while the algebraic relations are non-trivial, and in fact coincide with the well-known Pl\"ucker equations.
 Hence, only decomposable $r$-vectors define constant Nambu structures.
-Another example of this rigidity is the following well known proposition (see \cite{Ta}):
+Another example of this rigidity is the following well-known proposition (see \cite{Ta}):

 \begin{proposition} Let $\Lambda$ be a Nambu structure.
 For any function $f\in C^\infty(M)$, the contraction $i_{df}\Lambda$ is also a Nambu structure. \end{proposition}